East Cheshire, Greater Manchester

 Patient Safety Collaborative - System Safety

-The National Patient Safety Improvement Programme (NatPatSIPs) five programmes of work collectively form the largest safety initiative in the history of the NHS.
+The National Patient Safety Improvement Programme (NatPatSIPs) three programmes of work collectively form the largest safety initiative in the history of the NHS.
 They support a culture of safety, continuous learning and sustainable improvement across the healthcare system.

 This programme aims to create optimal conditions for patient safety improvement across systems through two key drivers illustrated below: